radio-satellites/python-hrpt/README.md

 Read NOAA HRPT binaries and output images, all in python!

-The input is synchronized and derandomized CADU (not really, more like N-KLM) frames.
+The input is synchronized and derandomized CADU (not really, more like NOAA KLM) frames.
 The output is imagery in 16-bit PNG format for AVHRR channels, and 3x8 bit color format for the composite.

 # Format